N0b06y/KotlinProcessingDemo/src/main/README.md

 ![img_1.png](img_1.png)

 # Project
-* This branch contains a simple simulations from physics class.
+* This branch contains a simple simulation from physics class.